mqadhin/CleaningData_ProgrammingAssignment/codeBook.md

 The run_analysis.R script retrieves and cleans data from the Human Activity Recognition Using Smartphones Data Set prepared by UCI.
 This script performs the following operations:
 <br/>
-  l.
-Merge the training and the test sets to create one data set.<br/>
+1. Merge the training and the test sets to create one data set.<br/>
-  l.
-Extracts only the measurements on the mean and standard deviation for each measurement.<br/>
+1. Extracts only the measurements on the mean and standard deviation for each measurement.<br/>
-  l.
-Uses descriptive activity names to name the activities in the data set.<br/>
+1. Uses descriptive activity names to name the activities in the data set.<br/>
-  l.
-Appropriately labels the data set with descriptive variable names.<br/>
+1. Appropriately labels the data set with descriptive variable names.<br/>
-  l.
-From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.<br/>
+1. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.<br/>
 <br/>
 Data and variables
   1.	features <- features.txt: 561 observations, 2 variables